idan-at/jam/README.md

-# Jm
+# jam

-Jm is a cli for maintaining javascript monorepos.
+jam is a cli for maintaining javascript monorepos.